reaktor/express-gauth/README.md

 ### Version history

+* 2.5.0 - Make it possible to disallow return urls when using returnToOriginalUrl
+* 2.4.0 - Use refresh token to refresh expiring access tokens
 * 2.4.0 - Use refresh token to refresh expiring access tokens
 * 2.3.0 - Add option for redirecting user to original url
 * 2.2.0 - Add profile.credentials which contains user's authorization tokens